MichaelHagler/simple-js-app/README.md

-Simple js app
+js Pokemon App

-This is a simple javascript app
+This application uses javascript to pull pokemon information from an api, and show that information with a modal via bootstrap.